-Diamond does a wide range of research and development activities, encompassing many subject areas, and many of the projects are interdisciplinary, meaning you will work with multiple groups during your time with us.
+Diamond has a wide range of research and development activities, encompassing many subject areas, and many of the projects are interdisciplinary, meaning you will work with multiple groups during your time with us.

-The 12 month ‘Year in Industry' placement scheme allows undergraduate students studying for a relevant degree to gain experience working in a number of different teams at Diamond Light Source.
+The 12 month ‘Year in Industry’ scheme allows undergraduate students studying for a relevant degree to gain experience working across different teams at Diamond.

-You will also have the opportunity to get involved with other area of work at Diamond to gain a wider view of the full range of what Diamond does.
-You will have the opportunity to visit research teams based at Diamond and other facilities on-site at the Harwell Campus, and to participate in public engagement events, and in communicating science to a wider audience.
+In addition to working on your own project, you will also have the opportunity to get involved with other areas of work at Diamond to gain a wider view of the full range of what our facility does.
+You will be encouraged to learn about research teams based at Diamond and other facilities on-site at the Harwell Campus, and to participate in public engagement events, and in communicating science to a wider audience.

-Placement students must be registered as an undergraduate for the duration of their time at Diamond and ensure that they can commit to the whole 12-month period.
-Placements in 2019 will be paid in excess of £18,000pa and typically start during the summer between academic year 2 and 3.
-Applicants should be expecting to gain a first or 2:1 honours degree.
-For the positions advertised, students will need to either be a UK/EEA national or hold a tier 4 Visa and have a year in industry (sandwich year) as a part of their degree.
+Placement students must be registered as an undergraduate for the duration of their time at Diamond and ensure that they can commit to the whole 12-month period (4 September 2023 -30 August 2024).
+Applicants should be expecting to gain a first or 2:1 honours degree

 Diamond Light Source is the UK's national synchrotron science facility, located at the Harwell Science and Innovation Campus in Oxfordshire.